jmancewicz/DIGITS/examples/text-classification/README.md

 For generic ("other") models, DIGITS only shows the raw network output.
 Besides, quality metrics like accuracy of confusion matrices are not computed automatically for those models.

-In order to create the model, on the DIGITS homepage, click `New Model > Images > Other` then proceed exactly as you did when creating the image classification model.
+In order to create the model, on the DIGITS homepage, click `New Model > Image > Other` then proceed exactly as you did when creating the image classification model.

 After training you can test samples using the "Test a Database" section.
 You just need to point to the location of an LMDB database, for example the validation database.